acbuie/pokemon_app/README.md

 ## Requirements

-Currently, the web scraping is done with BeautifulSoup4 and Requests.
+Currently, the web scraping is done using BeautifulSoup4 and Requests.

 ## Running the program

-On a mac:
+On MacOS:
 ```
     python3 -m pokedex
 ```